manuelmarcano22/HSTGCs/InterestingGCs.md

 # NGC 2419

-There are some data in F814W
+There are some data in F814W.
+Some pople maybe did some variability [The NGC 2419 project: preliminary results on stellar variability](https://ui.adsabs.harvard.edu/abs/2007IAUS..241..243D/abstract)

 |    | Target Name       | Filters/Gratings   | Instrument   |   Exp Time |   year |   ocurrence |
 |---:|:------------------|:-------------------|:-------------|-----------:|-------:|------------:|